pimonteiro/Covid-19-Detector/README.md

 ## Dataset
 The dataset we used, as explained above, was generated using a script from the **COVID-Net** repository.
 The file was then uploaded to my personal drive, where we must unzip it in order to use it.
 Link for the dataset: https://drive.google.com/open?id=1EtA92aU1GmcRCR00hTxmyC2kfQIEYx-L

+Edit:
+A new dataset was made to balance the data between the 3 classe: https://drive.google.com/file/d/1_X_cO5INBY3EfSGEYlMe6hmc4ni2bujH/view?usp=sharing